rosera/machine-config/docs/crostini/OhMyBash.md

 ```

-Make the following amendments in your configuration file - Amend the theme
+Make the following amendments in your `.bashrc` configuration file and amend the theme to use Agnoster

 Set name of the `.bashrc` theme to load --- if set to "random", it will load a random theme each time oh-my-zsh is loaded, in which case, to know which specific one was loaded, run: